Tensions rise in migrant standoff at Poland-Belarus border

 "The Poles are fulfilling a very important service for the whole of Europe,” he said.

-Lukashenko’s office said he discussed the situation on the border with Poland with Russian President Vladimir Putin, underlining “special concern” about the deployment of Polish troops near the border.
+Lukashenko’s office said he discussed the situation on the border with Poland with Putin, underlining “special concern” about the deployment of Polish troops near the border.

-Many migrants have flown to Minsk, the capital of Belarus, on tourist visas, and from there travel by taxi to the border with Poland.
+Many migrants have flown to Minsk on tourist visas and travel from there by taxi to the border.
 The EU is seeking to pressure airlines not to facilitate such trips.

-Although direct flights from Iraq to Minsk were suspended in August, migrants have been flying into Belarus from Syria, Turkey, the United Arab Emirates and even Russia, according to recent internal EU migration reports seen by the AP.
+Although direct flights from Iraq to Minsk were suspended in August, migrants have been arriving in Belarus from Syria, Turkey, the United Arab Emirates and even Russia, according to recent internal EU reports seen by the AP.
 Smugglers have used social media to advertise transportation from Belarus to Germany by car.

 “Lukashenko is provoking the West to take aggressive action, but, on the other hand, he expects that Western countries will yield to pressure and will be forced to engage in negotiations,” Usau said in a telephone interview from Warsaw.